jruizgit/rules/docs/rb/reference.md

 Durable.run_all
 ```

-7. In the terminal type `python test.py`
+7. In the terminal type `ruby test.rb`
 8. You should see the message: `Hello World`

 Note: If you are using [Redis To Go](https://redistogo.com), replace the last line.